 Why do I like this stuff so much?
 Well, first because as '80s dance music goes, it's pretty good.
 Gibson's early work had a Latin "freestyle" edge to it, yet her melodic skills as a composer brought a pop sensibility to her songs.
 Beyond the grooves, there are hooks galore.

 Also interesting are the production touches, which were once considered cutting edge but now seem rather quaint.
-My favorite was (and still is) that voice sample in the "Only In My Dreams" extended club mix that had her voice saying "dreams" at various pitches.
+My favorite was (and still is) that voice sample in the "Only In My Dreams" extended club mix that has her voice intoning "dreams...DREAMS...dreams" at various pitches.

 There may also be an element of nostalgia here.
 OK, there definitely is an element of nostalgia.
 I can get into '60s stuff I've never heard and find it "new," since I have no recollection of it.
 But virtually all of these mixes have memories attached to them, whether they're from college dorm rooms or dances, local clubs my friends and I frequented, or nights out on the town where we had the car radio blasting.